0x38/hotwordDetection-1/README.md

 action: echo 'My action'
 Listening...
 Press Ctrl+C to exit
 ```
-At this point, hotwordDetection is listen microphone waiting for the hotword.
+At this point, hotwordDetection is listen for the hotword.
-Try say "hey alexa".
+Say "hey alexa".
 If all goes fine, we see a output like that:
 ```
 Hotword detected
 My action